-Student is registered for up to three 3) core courses in a quarter:
+Student is registered for up to three core courses in a quarter:

-A student who fails one core course in a quarter may qualify for a comprehensive exam for the failed core courses.
+A student who fails one core course in a quarter may qualify for a comprehensive exam for the one failed core course.
 The results of the comprehensive exam will determine the student's requirements to meet the objectives of the failed core course.

-Student is registered for four (4) or more core courses in a quarter:
+Student is registered for four or more core courses in a quarter: